RoonMoonlight/QuantuMiz-CE/README.md

+# Notice: QuantuMiz CE will be Fabric based
+Due to uncomfortable experience with Quilt Community, we will start deprecating Quilt Loader on 2.1.0 update, and all mods will be replaced with Fabric/Osmium.
+Thank you for your understanding.

 # QuantuMiz: Competitive Edition - The community-made alternative competitive pvp modpack for Minecraft
 QuantuMiz: Competitive Edition (Formerly known as Kosmos) is the PvP-focused competitive modpack for Minecraft: Java Edition, aims to be community-made alternative to [Badlion Client](https://www.badlion.net/) and [Lunar Client](https://www.lunarclient.com/) and [Feather Client](https://feathermc.com/).